Updated December 2025

 Services that our website may use from time to time include Google Analytics, a service which transmits website traffic data to Google servers in the United States.
 Google Analytics does not identify individual users or associate your IP address with any other data held by Google.
 We use reports provided by Google Analytics to help us understand website traffic and webpage usage.
 By using our website, you consent to the processing of data about you by Google in the manner described in Google’s most updated version of its Privacy Policy (located on the Google website) and for the purposes set out above.
 You can opt out of Google Analytics if you disable or refuse the cookie, disable JavaScript, or use the opt-out service provided by Google.

-As required by the Privacy Act and the Health Records Act, the School will take reasonable steps to provide you with "collection notices" at or around the time that we collect personal information about you.
+As required by the Privacy Act and the Health Records Act, the School will take reasonable steps to provide you with collection notices, explaining what we are collecting and why, at or around the time that we collect personal information about you.

-These collection notices will explain matters such as why we are collecting the information and who we might share it with.
-Collection notices may provide more specific information than contained in this policy.
-We encourage you to refer to those provisions carefully.
+These collection notices will explain matters such as how we will use the information and who we might share it with.
+Collection notices may provide more specific information than contained in this Policy.
+We encourage you to read all collection notices carefully.

 The School may also use and disclose personal information for such other secondary purposes that are: